MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/run-with-parameters.md

 ---
-title: Parameterization of Notebooks in Azure Data Studio using run with parameters action.
+title: Parameterization of Notebooks in Azure Data Studio with run with parameters action.
-description: This tutorial shows how you can create a parameterized notebook in ADS using the run with parameters action. ms.topic: how-to ms.prod: azure-data-studio ms.technology: azure-data-studio
+description: This tutorial shows how you can create a parameterized notebook in ADS with the run with parameters action. ms.topic: how-to ms.prod: azure-data-studio ms.technology: azure-data-studio